matomatical/coursework-portfolio/README.md

   * We found a number of other minor insights which we included in the appendix.

-  This was a group project, and the whole group met regularly to discuss and eventually crystallise our hypotheses and model.
+  This was a **group project**.
+  The whole group met regularly to discuss and eventually crystallise our hypotheses and model.
   I was partly responsible for understanding the technical RL side of the work, and I am indebted to my team members for helping me to understand the neuroscience side.
   I was also responsible for designing and running the majority of our simulation experiments.
-  In the report, I was the main contributor to sections 1.1, 1.3, 2, 3, and appendix A. Please see these sections for examples of my work.
+  For the report, I was the main contributor to sections 1.1, 1.3, 2, 3, and the sole constributor to appendix A.
+  Please see these sections for examples of my work.

-  Some of my code used in our experiments can be found in other repositories,
+  Some of the code I used in these experiments can be found in other repositories, see:
-  see:

     * [an efficient algorithm for computing sample expectiles](https://github.com/matomatical/expectiles), and
     * [working notebooks for exploring expectiles and distributional RL](https://github.com/matomatical/neuRL).